Reverend Joan Javier-Duval, Minister

 She was born and raised in Chicago, IL, the daughter of immigrants from the Philippines.
 She is a 2003 graduate of Swarthmore College in Swarthmore, PA and earned her Master of Divinity degree in 2012 from Yale Divinity School in New Haven, CT.

 Rev. Joan has served on the Steering Committee of the Asian Pacific Islander Caucus of Diverse Revolutionary UU Multicultural Ministries (DRUUMM) and currently serves on the Nominating Committee of the Northern New England Chapter of the UU Ministers Association (UUMA).
-Joan is also a member of the board of Vermont Interfaith Action and is one of the tri-chairs of the Vermont Poor People’s Campaign.
+Joan has previously served as a member of the board of Vermont Interfaith Action and is currently one of the tri-chairs of the Vermont Poor People’s Campaign.